 New Orleans Snoball Finder

 In partnership with the team over at Peter Mayer Advertising, I developed the New Orleans Snoball Finder app.
-The app is available on iOS and Android, and serves to aggregate all the snoball stands in Greater New Orleans.
+The app aggregates all the snoball stands in Greater New Orleans.
+It was built with React Native, and is available for iOS and Android.

 - Food & Beverage